 Yes -- our mission is to serve both human and animal victims of domestic abuse.
 Although there are a wide variety of reasons why persons may need temporary shelter for their animals, such as homelessness or joblessness, we are unfortunately unable to help persons that are not currently victims of domestic abuse.

 The identity of domestic abuse victims we serve is not released outside of SAAV, DCHS and DAIS without the written authorization of the domestic abuse victim or unless required by law.
-While participating in The SAAV Program, domestic abuse victims receive updates regarding their animals through their case worker at DAIS.
+While participating in SAAV’s shelter program, domestic abuse victims receive updates regarding their animals through their case worker at DAIS.
 However, for safety reasons, the victim and her animal do not have any contact during the shelter period and the identity of the victim and her matched foster family is never shared.
 Likewise, the victim does not have contact with the foster parent or other care provider for her animal.
 All communications with the victim regarding the well-being of her animal occurs through DAIS.

 The maximum shelter period is 90 days.
-The victims we serve must renew their participation in The SAAV Program at 30 days and again at 60 days.
+The victims we serve must renew their participation at 30 days and again at 60 days.
 Thereafter, arrangements will be made to either release the animal back to the victim, or, if the victim chooses, to surrender the animal to DCHS.
 Due to resources, we cannot provide shelter for animals for more than 90 days.
 Therefore, the 90 day shelter period is strictly enforced to ensure that program resources are available to assist as many victims as possible.

-Are The Victim And Her Animal Always Reunited After The Shelter Period?
+Are The Victim And Animal Always Reunited?

 Our goal is to reunite the domestic abuse survivor and her animal at the end of the shelter period.
 However, that is not always the end result.
 Sometimes a domestic abuse survivor chooses to relinquish her animal to DCHS, while another survivor may, for a variety of complicated reasons, return to living with her abuser.
 Research shows that on average it takes a domestic abuse victim seven attempts to leave her abuser before she is able to do so for good.
 Barriers to leaving an abusive relationship include, among other things, the emotional trauma of the abuse, lack of resources (both financial and other), and continued fear for her safety, the safety of children, and the safety of animals.
 Our ultimate goal is to remove a barrier to victims leaving by providing safe harbor for their animals and to hopefully facilitate the opportunity for permanent safety.

-How Many Animals Has The SAAV Program Helped?
+How Many Animals Has SAAV Helped?